You are not alone

 Effects on surrounding teeth

 If you lose a tooth in the back of your mouth, this has an effect on surrounding teeth.
-Through the lack of stability, neighboring teeth are left without support.
+Through the lack of stability, neighbouring teeth are left without support.
 They start shifting and can even collapse.
 Teeth in the opposing jaw can grow into the gap.
 This can make it difficult or even impossible to replace the missing tooth in future and collapsing teeth might have to be taken out as well.
 The more teeth are missing in your mouth, the more challenging it can become to replace them.

 Effects on jaw bone and gums